nocturn9x/BotBase/README.md

 - `/global msg`: Broadcast `msg` to all users, supports HTML and markdown formatting
 - `/whisper ID msg`: Send `msg` to a specific user given its ID.
 HTML and markdown formatting supported
 - `/update ID`: Updates the user's info in the database, if they've changed
+- `/busy`: Sets your admin status as busy/not busy to silence/unsilence support requests to you

 ### Plugins - Antiflood